yury-egorenkov/got/readme.md

 - **Environment Variable Support**: Read and validate environment variables in templates
 - **File Inclusion**: Include external files with automatic indentation
 - **Smart Indentation**: Automatically indent included content to match template structure
-- **Configuration Management**: Support for `.env.properties` files with flexible configuration paths
+- **Configuration Management**: Support for `.env.default.properties` and `.env.properties` files with flexible configuration paths
+- **Recursive Template Processing**: All included files are processed as templates, allowing nested use of custom functions and variables

 ## Installation